-Age UK Somerset provides an independent, confidential and free welfare benefits service for older people.
-We offer advice on benefits for people receiving the State Pension.
+Age UK Somerset provides an independent, confidential and free welfare benefits service for older people to make the process of claiming benefits easier and less stressful.
+We can offer advice on benefits for people receiving the State Pension.

-In the first instance we would talk with you about your eligibility for welfare benefits.
+In the first instance we would talk with you about your eligibility for benefits.
 If you qualify for any government benefits we can work with you to make your claim.